Lunaticsatoshi/GIFT/README.md

 # GIFT
-A Discord Giveaway BOT to help Server owners host give aways on their discord servers seamlessly and with ease and without any hassles or problems
+A Discord Giveaway BOT to help Server owners host give aways on their discord servers seamlessly and with ease and without any hassles or problems.

 ## About
 GIFT helps you run giveaways on your server to interact and have fun with your server members to keep your server ever active.